aosabook/500lines/spreadsheet/chapter.md

     for (const coord in sheet) {
 ```

 We  write `const coord` above so that functions defined in the loop can capture the specific value of `coord` in that iteration.
 This is because `const` and `let` declares _block scoped_ variables.
-In contrast, `var coord` will make a _function scoped_ variable, and functions defined in each loop iteration will end up sharing the same `coord`.
+In contrast, `var coord` would make a _function scoped_ variable, and functions defined in each loop iteration will end up pointing to the same `coord`.

 Customarily, formulas variables are case-insensitive and can optionally have a `$` prefix.
 Because JS variables are case-sensitive but, we use a `for…of` loop to go over the four variable names for the same coordinate: